Siniyah Island: Monastery

 Parallels have been drawn between the monks of the region and their practices and those of C6th monastic communities of Iona in Scotland.
-Over time, the Christian community waned at Siniyah as the influence of Islam grew across the Arabian Gulf Peninsula.
+Over time, the Christian community waned at Siniyah as the influence of Islam grew across the Arabian Peninsula.

 Future development

 The government of Umm Al Quwain has announced a Dh2.47 billion development project which will add major infrastructure, including leisure, hotel and residential properties to the island, which is currently uninhabited.
-The project includes the construction of a two-way three-land bridge between the mainland and the island, which is an environmentally as well as archaeologically important site, being home to one of the largest remaining colonies of Socotra Cormorants in the world.
+The project includes the construction of a two-way three-land bridge between the mainland and the island, which is an environmentally as well as archaeologically important site, being home to one of the largest remaining colonies of Socotra cormorants in the world.